top of page

 What to do?

-Support is still scarce due to the fact that the medical community still often rejects the notion of a male equivalent to female menopause.
+Support is still scarce because the medical community often rejects the notion of a male equivalent to female menopause.

-As soon as you start noticing symptoms previously discussed, you can do several things yourself, as we will discuss here.
+As soon as you notice the previously discussed symptoms, you can take several actions, as we will discuss here.

 This is a time for contemplation and turning inwards.
 What is needed, and how can I best support myself to deal with these changes?